altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 "LX::We're going to have to split"
 ~Jochek was already on it~
-~The ripping sensation continued down the core of their being~ *Their hearts separated and filled with Algera*
-~Lenny finally recognized what that white light actually was~ *He, along with Jochek, were assaulted by several small infinities* *As they traveled instantaneously from end to end a much larger infinity* ~They did not know how much time this took~
+~The ripping sensation continued down the core of their being~ *Their hearts separated and were immediately filled with Algera* ~Lenny finally recognized what that white light actually was, he had tasted Algera before~ *He, along with Jochek, were assaulted by several small infinities* *As they traveled instantaneously from the beginning to end of a much larger infinity* ~They did not know how much time this took~
-~The Lux had not fully dissolved~
-~Their hearts apart, the space between grew absent~ *Their hearts drew together*
+~The Lux had not fully dissolved, and realizing something was wrong:~ *Their hearts drew together*
 ~Reforming~
 "LX::What is happening"
+~Half of them knew~
 'L::The link is broken, flooded with Algera - we should get out of here.'
-~Pressed together, their heats rung dry, dripping Algera into the aether~ 'J::Well, first we find bodies'
+~Pressed together, their hearts rung dry, dripping Algera into the aether~ 'J::Well, first we find bodies'
 ~The disconnecting link was almost complete~
 ~Their options thinning~